tsunamishadow/bonusheroes/fortniteseason11.md

 * Team Score Medal: 50/75/90 Reach this team score in Rumble.
 (This is inconsistent)

 You can upgrade each medal earned for more XP within a game, and in some cases you can upgrade medals on the punchard even over more than one game.
 Once you fill out the medal punchcard, you will only get a small base XP bonus for getting another one.
 It takes a minimum of 3 matches to fill out the punchcard.
 The most efficient way is to play a game to open 3 chests, 1 elimination, 1 assist and finish in top 50, then start a new game.

+XP for completing the punchcard does not get affected by Supercharged state.

 ## Arena Queue Scoring<a name="arenaa"></a>